 Q.1.8: Recent processors like the Pentium 4 processors do not implement single-cycle shifts.
 Given the scenario of Problem 7, assume that s = 50% of the additional integer and shift instructions introduced by strength reduction are shifts, and shifts now take four cycles to execute.
 Recompute the cycles per instruction and overall program speedup.
-Is strength reduction still good optimization?
+Is strength reduction still a good optimization?

 Solution: